25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 const [state, dispatch] = useReducer(reducer, initialArg, init);
 ```

-- `useReducer` is usually preferable to `useState` when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.
+- `useReducer` is usually preferable to `useState` when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one

 ```jsx
 const initialState = { count: 0 };